 NOTE: Purging cache will only delete the cached copies of the files, not the files themselves.

-In order to purge cache using Cloudflare you need to log into the Cloudflare account and choose the Caching menu:
+In order to purge cache using Cloudflare you need to log into the Cloudflare account, find the Caching menu and choose the Configuration option:

 Then you will be redirected to the Caching overview page.
-Find the Configuration option: Here you may either perform a custom purge for individual pages or items or Purge Everything:
+Here you may either perform a custom purge for individual pages or items or Purge Everything:

 If you choose the Custom Purge option, you will be redirected to the next screen where you will need to enter the exact URLs for items that should be purged.